leimao/gRPC-Examples/README.md

 ## Introduction

 gRPC is a modern open source high performance RPC framework that can run in any environment.
 It can efficiently connect services in and across data centers with pluggable support for load balancing, tracing, health checking and authentication.
 It is also applicable in last mile of distributed computing to connect devices, mobile applications and browsers to backend services.
-The official gRPC tutorial mainly uses `make` to compile and its `CMake` compile system is no longer working.

-In this repository, I implemented gRPC C++ examples using CMake with the best practice.
-I also put code comments as many as possible to make sure the code is human readable and easy to understand.
-Currently CMake only officially support Protobuf but not gRPC.
-The [FindGPRC](https://github.com/IvanSafonov/grpc-cmake-example/blob/master/cmake/FindGRPC.cmake) module for CMake was borrowed.
-Once CMake officially support gRPC, I will update this repository accordingly.

 ## Dependencies

-* gRPC 1.20
+* gRPC 1.34
-* Google Protocol Buffers 3.7.0
-* CMake 3.14.4+
+* CMake 3.13.0+

 ## Files

 ```
 .
-├── cmake
-│   └── FindGRPC.cmake
 ├── CMakeLists.txt
 ├── docker
 │   └── grpc.Dockerfile